giantswarm/happa/README.md

 To avoid pushing code that will fail the CI due to codestyle issues, we've added a pre-commit hook using [`husky`](https://github.com/typicode/husky/).

-This runs before every commit, and it will not let commits go through if the `prettier` check has not passed.
+This runs before every commit, and it will not let commits go through if the `tsc`, `eslint`, or `prettier` checks have not passed.